Olympics on NBC: 2024 opening ceremony

+2026 opening ceremony

+During the Parade of Nations, U.S. Vice President JD Vance, which NBC appeared to have cut from footage, and the Israeli team were booed by some of the audience present.
+While the negative reception was heard on OBS broadcasts, NBC's telecast received accusations of censorship.

+The ceremony was seen by 21.4 million viewers in the United States, a 34% increase from the 2022 Winter Olympics.

 2012 Summer Paralympics

-Despite the 2012 Summer Paralympics being a breakthrough games for international media coverage, helping significantly boost overall audience shares for British broadcaster Channel 4 and Australia's ABC, no Paralympics events were shown live on television in the United States.
+Despite the 2012 Summer Paralympics being a breakthrough games for media coverage, helping significantly boost overall audience shares for British broadcaster Channel 4 and Australia's ABC, no Paralympics events were shown live on television in the United States.
 International Paralympic Committee President Philip Craven criticized North American broadcasters, and NBC specifically, for having fallen behind the times and said that the International Paralympic Committee would scrutinize its broadcast partners more carefully in the future.
 "If the values fit, we've got a chance.
 If they don't we'll go somewhere else," he said.

 In September 2013, NBC subsequently acquired the rights to the 2014 and 2016 Paralympics, and announced plans to air a combined 116 hours of coverage from both Games.
 Craven praised NBC's decision to devote a larger amount of airtime to future Paralympics, sharing his hope that U.S. audiences would be "as captivated and emotionally enthralled as the billions around the world who tuned in to London 2012 last summer."
 NBC further acquired rights to broadcast the 2018 and 2020 editions.
 The company announced more than 1200 hours of coverage for the 2020 Summer Paralympics, called "unprecedented" by the International Paralympic Committee.